Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Federal Express Entry Profile

 For the Alberta AAIP Express Entry stream, the SINP Express Entry sub-stream, and Nova Scotia’s program, you need an active federal Express Entry profile.
-Your NOC code in this profile is critical — it determines which provincial draws you appear in.
+Your NOC code in this profile is critical.
+It determines which provincial draws you appear in.
 Choose your primary NOC strategically based on your longest and most relevant work experience and its alignment with provincial priorities.

 Your 2026 Action Plan: Step by Step